-Online courses are a wonderful new way to present information.
-They are not for all students but for the highly motivated and organized student who is self-disciplined, this type of course is a wonderful opportunity.
+It was back in 1998 that I began my interest in online education.
+I worked with my Department Chair, Dr. Larry Jon Friesen, and together we created the first fully online course at SBCC - Natural History.
+Online courses are a wonderful way to present information.
+They are not for all students but for the highly motivated and organized student who is self-disciplined, this type of course is a great opportunity.
 Online education allows the students to plan their own time.
-Lecture information, presented online, can be viewed any day or time and in the privacy of one's home (if one owns a home computer that is online).
+Lecture information, presented online, can be viewed any day or time with many devices.

-We hope you enjoy your marine science course and this unique opportunity to receive all of your course content online.
+We hope you enjoy Marine Science either as a course or just for fun.
 We are always open to suggestions, comments about material that may not be clear, as well as compliments (of course).

 Genevieve (Genny) Anderson